AI agents & chatbot

 In the previous lesson you added Storage in DYPAI in a simple way.
 This video is about building an AI agent for your app.

 Open a new conversation and ask the AI to implement an AI assistant for your site (a chat you can talk to).
-The agent will look up the credentials you added, scan nodes and documentation, and start generating the right endpoint for the assistant.
+The agent will check for any credentials you added, scan nodes and documentation, and start generating the right endpoint — one built around the agent node — for the assistant.

 First tests